1024pix/matomo-scalingo-deploy/README.md

 To update the matomo config, you should set environnement variables and use them in the `scripts/config.ini.php.tmpl`.
 For instance, in our template, we can set the `MATOMO_GENERAL_FORCE_SSL` to `1` to enable the `force_ssl` config option.

-#### Activating Matomo Tag Manager (TMS)

-By default, Matomo TMS is not activated.

-If you activate it manually, in your Matomo dashboard, then the plugin will be disabled the next time your application/container will restart.

-It is because, the first time the plugin is activated, some databases are created.
-At the initialization of the application, if these tables are present, then the nav bar tab is not shown.
-And since this *core plugin* is not activated by default, it is not embedded in the `[General] PluginsInstalled[]` section in the `config/config.ini.php` distributed file.

-Thus, if you want to use Matomo TMS, you must set the environment variable `MATOMO_TAG_MANAGER_ENABLED=true`.

 #### Activating plugins

 Set the environnement variable `MATOMO_PLUGINS` with a comma separated plugin list name.
 For instance you can enable the DbCommands, AdminCommands and LicenseKeyCommands plugins with `MATOMO_PLUGINS=DbCommands,AdminCommands,LicenseKeyCommands`.